 Open Space depends on the citizens to support acquisition and participate in public land conservation.
 Educating the youngest members of the community about its virtues and nurturing their relationship with the environment is a high priority.
 Children are the future stewards of Open Space.
 If a relationship with the natural world is not encouraged, future stewardship of the land and water is uncertain.

 - Trash Clean Up: This project is typically aimed at the very young, but is appropriate for any age.
-It teaches volunteers about the impacts of trash on our environment and has provided great opportunities to partner with REI and include the REI PEAK program.
+It teaches volunteers about the impacts of trash on our environment.

 - Trail Maintenance: This project engages the middle to high school age student and brings awareness to the importance of sustainable trail systems.
 Students build erosion control features from natural materials and close unofficial trails that contribute to erosion on our delicate desert landscape.

 - Tree Planting: This project involves all ages.
 Students are taught about the life cycle of a cottonwood tree and how the world’s largest riverside cottonwood forest is threatened by the interruption of the Rio Grande’s natural flows.